TABLE OF CONTENTS

 The RX200 is a redesign of the much beloved Razor E200 scooter that has been widely popular for many years.

-It has a chain-drive motor with a wide deck for them to stand on.
+It has a chain-drive electric motor with a wide deck for them to stand on.
 Equipped with both front and rear all-terrain tires that does a great job of providing some suspension and good grip.
-The high-torque motor provides a top speed of up to 12 mph and the batteries will last for a good 30-40 minutes(about 6 miles) depending on the kid’s weight and riding style.
+The high-torque motor provides a maximum speedof up to 12 mph and the batteries will last for a good 30-40 minutes(about 6 miles) depending on the rider weight and riding style.

 Great braking capabilities thanks to the rear disc brake that enables hasty stops.
-It comes with a simple kick-stand, we all know how many times we threw our bike to the ground when we were young.
+It comes with a simple retractable kickstand, we all know how many times we threw our bike to the ground when we were young.

-The scooter has enough torque to handle a rider of up to 154 lbs so even some moms and dads can try it out.
+The scooter has enough torque to handle a weight capacity of up to 154 lbs so even some moms and dads can try it out.

-Good electric off-road scooter for your kids to use if they’re under 14 years old otherwise I would suggest the Super Turbo above.
+This is a good electric off-road scooter (even though it has road tires) for your kids to use if they’re under 14 years old otherwise I would suggest the Super Turbo above.